JonasEmrich/vg-beat-detectors/README.md

 # Advanced Usage

-For advanced and experimental usage the package provides the ???VisGraphDetector??? base class in which a number of parameters can be set which will be briefly explained in the next paragraphs.
+For advanced and experimental usage the package provides the 'VisGraphDetector' base class in which a number of parameters can be set which will be briefly explained in the next paragraphs.
 For further understanding of the listed options and their influence on the algorithm, you might want to consult the papers \[2\].